rockingrohit9639/hue-harbor/docs/ideas.md

 - [ ] Add feature to extract colors from images
 - [ ] Create a library of variables
 - [ ] Add feature to select variables from library
+- [ ] Add feature to random color palettes
+- [ ] Find out a way if we can generate these palettes using AI.
+- [ ] Add gradient variable
+- [ ] Add derived variables